37th Massachusetts Infantry Regiment

 The breakthrough by Union forces of the fortified Confederate works at Petersburg, Virginia on April 2, 1865 is a well researched and thoroughly documented Civil War battle.
 There is a plethora of primary documents housed in many repositories that bring to light the movements and actions of the various troops involved in this battle.
 This article, however, focuses on just one of these important documents; the official report of Brevet Brigadier General William H. Penrose, commanding the 1st Brigade of the 1st Division of the 6th Army Corp.
 William H. Penrose’s official report is dated April 5, 1865.
 The reason for isolating this report is that there is still an unresolved controversy surrounds the some of content contained in this report.
 This article seeks to closely examine this controversy and offer a probable resolution to the questions that remain unanswered.
 Click the hyperlink below to read this analysis by Frank E. White.

 If you are a descendant or family member of a soldier of the 37th Regiment, Massachusetts Infantry who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "37th MA" in subject line and provide details in the message.
+Type "37th MA" in subject line and provide other details, if possible, in the message.
+Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
+This will greatly speed-up the posting of those soldiers who you wish to honor.
+Thank you.

 The Remembrance Wall